 "The most valuable feature varies from client to client but having absolute clarity of what happened and the autonomous actions of SentinelOne are what most people find the most assuring." relates Rae J., Director IR and MDR at a tech services company.

-Cortex XDR by Palo Alto Networks is ranked 4th in Endpoint Protection for Business (EPP) with 44 reviews while SentinelOne is ranked 2nd in Endpoint Protection for Business (EPP) with 28 reviews.
-Cortex XDR by Palo Alto Networks is rated 8.2, while SentinelOne is rated 9.2.
+Cortex XDR by Palo Alto Networks is ranked 4th in EPP (Endpoint Protection for Business) with 45 reviews while SentinelOne is ranked 3rd in EPP (Endpoint Protection for Business) with 50 reviews.
+Cortex XDR by Palo Alto Networks is rated 8.2, while SentinelOne is rated 9.0.
 The top reviewer of Cortex XDR by Palo Alto Networks writes "Easy to set up, reliable, and always scanning".
 On the other hand, the top reviewer of SentinelOne writes "Made a tremendous difference in our ability to protect our endpoints and servers".
-Cortex XDR by Palo Alto Networks is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Symantec Endpoint Security, Trend Micro Apex One and Trellix Endpoint Security, whereas SentinelOne is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Darktrace and Carbon Black CB Defense.
+Cortex XDR by Palo Alto Networks is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Symantec Endpoint Security, Trend Micro Apex One and Cisco SecureX, whereas SentinelOne is most compared with CrowdStrike Falcon, Microsoft Defender for Endpoint, Darktrace, Bitdefender GravityZone Ultra and Carbon Black CB Defense.
 See our Cortex XDR by Palo Alto Networks vs. SentinelOne report.

 See our list of best EPP (Endpoint Protection for Business) vendors.